 The Company's contingent value rights liability is measured at fair value through profit and loss, and represents a contingent cash entitlement in respect of its investment in Cline.
-Additional information regarding the Company's accounting for contingent value rights is included in Cline Mining Investment above.

 Investment transactions are recorded on the trade date.
 Transaction costs are costs incurred to acquire financial assets or liabilities at fair value through profit or loss and are treated as an expense.
-The change in the difference between fair value and amortized cost of the investments is recorded as an unrealized appreciation or depreciation on investments in the consolidated statements of comprehensive income (loss).
+The change in the difference between fair value and amortized cost of the investments is recorded as an unrealized appreciation or depreciation on investments in the interim consolidated statements of comprehensive income (loss).